Blog

 Resources

-The Greater Manchester Apprenticeship and Career Service (GMACS) has information specifically on the local area.
-They have produced the Labour Market Information (LMI) card below, which is a snapshot of the Green Economy in Greater Manchester.
+For local opportunities, the Greater Manchester Apprenticeship and Careers Service (GMACS) provides region-specific guidance.
+They've also created a Labour Market Information (LMI) card offering a snapshot of the green economy in Greater Manchester.

-You can contact the Careers & Welfare team to book an appointment where we will be able to work with you to develop a career plan, which explores the range of opportunities and courses on offer that could lead into a career in the Green Economy.
+You can contact the Careers & Welfare team to book an appointment where we will be able to work with you to develop a career plan.
+You’ll explore the range of opportunities and courses on offer that could lead into a career in the green economy.
 We offer a range of courses both vocational and technical.
-See view our full range of courses and subject areas available.
+See our full range of courses and subject areas available.